 Your welfare and the legal process

 With your permission, consular officers, in consultation with your legal representative, can take up any justified and serious complaints about ill-treatment or discrimination with the local authorities.
-Should you fail in your attempts to receive medical or dental treatment, consular officers may raise these concerns with prison officials.
 Whenever possible, prisoners should first make their complaints through the prison system and/or case manager prior to raising their concerns with consular officials.